uBizzy/koseven/modules/minion/guide/minion/setup.md

 # Minion Setup

 [!!]
-Since KO7 `3.3.x`, minion requires no additional setup to use.
+Minion is integrated in Koseven and requires no additional setup to use.